 No matter how capable you are, the way that others perceive you and your value will largely be determined by how you present yourself.
 Oftentimes we unknowingly undermine our value by the way that we speak, the words we use and our body language.
 The first step to remedying this is to bring awareness to your current habits.
-Are you falling into any of these common traps?
+Are you falling into any of these common traps for women leaders?

 1. Softening statements by inserting words like “kind of”, “maybe”, “just”, or “actually.”